apache/datasketches-cpp/README.md

 This code requires C++11.

-This includes Python bindings.
-For the Python interface, see the README notes in [the python subdirectory](https://github.com/apache/datasketches-cpp/tree/master/python).

 This library is header-only.
-The build process provided is only for building unit tests and the python library.
+The build process provided is only for building unit tests.

 Building the unit tests requires cmake 3.12.0 or higher.